 Regular exercise is one of the best ways to relax your body and mind, and it helps release mood-enhancing chemicals called endorphins.

 Burn ICU travel nurse Allison Bouck turns to fitness to boost her energy and relieve stress.

 “I like working out a lot,” says Bouck.
-“I go to Orange Theory for high intensity interval training, and I love to run and lift weights.
-I’ve also found a few friends that enjoy rock climbing, so I’ve gone to rock climbing facilities with friends.”
+“I go to Orange Theory for high intensity interval training, and I love to run and lift weights.”

 Though demands of work and everyday life can make it hard to unplug, look for ways to unwind and relax during your day.
 This could be anything from listening to music, reading a book, or taking a walk.

 Chris Hegglund, a medical surgery and telemetry travel nurse, took advantage of the flexible schedule afforded through travel nursing and found an inventive way to unplug – selling shave ice from a concession truck during the hot Arizona summer.

 “Taking some time off to sell shave ice was a really great idea and a lot of fun, but I have to say I wouldn’t have been able to do that without a job like my travel nursing job,” says Hegglund.
 “The flexibility allowed me to have enough money to invest in my shave ice truck and take a little time off to recoup.
 In all, I took five months off.
 I came back to work this November with fully charged batteries.
 In a sense, I think my patient care stepped up a notch, too.”